Field Funds

 We believe all parts of the creative process are valuable—from seeding new ideas to sharing work with audiences and archiving fleeting experiences.
 So, we designed a process where all eligible applications have the same chance of being funded.
 For this reason, there is no need for applicants to make a case for why a project is deserving of support, instead we ask applicants to speak directly and concisely to how they will specifically use $500.

 All applications will be reviewed for eligibility.
-All eligible applications will be entered into a computer program where final selections will be made randomly.
+All eligible applications will be automatically assigned a number, and a number generator will make final selections randomly.
 4-5 applications will be selected for funding each cycle.
 Our intention is to create a nimble process that can be responsive to feedback and the changing needs of practitioners.

 To be eligible to apply for this opportunity, practitioners must: